Wards D - F

 Dawson Ward has 21 beds and treats patients with liver and hepatobiliary (bile duct and gall bladder) conditions.

-It is named after John Dawson, a consultant surgeon who was interested in the causes of kidney failure after surgery and who helped to establish the reputation of the King’s Liver Unit.
+It is named after John Dawson, a Consultant Surgeon who was interested in the causes of kidney failure after surgery and who helped to establish the reputation of the King’s Liver Unit.
 He was Clinical Dean in the Faculty of Medicine and Dentistry at King’s from 1992-1998.

 Protected mealtime: 12-1pm